-Google My Business (GMB) is a free online tool businesses can use to manage their online presence across Google properties.
+Google Business Profile (GBP) is a free online tool businesses can use to manage their online presence across Google properties.
 This platform allows you to edit and maintain your business information.
 Claiming and optimizing your Google My Business profile will make it easier for visitors to find you and learn about what your business offers.

-GMB is a powerful platform with many features.
-The most important elements of your GMB profile are your business name, address, phone number, website URL and hours of operation.
+Google Business Profile is a powerful platform with many features.
+The most important elements of your GBP profile are your business name, address, phone number, website URL and hours of operation.
 We recommend including additional elements such as photos, holiday hours, service radius, FAQs and details about your products and/or services.
-Learn more Google My Business SEO tips and best practices from our experts.
+Learn more Google Business Profile SEO tips and best practices from our experts.

 The Importance of Reviews for Local SEO

 Viewing and responding to customer reviews is another important aspect of Google Business Profile SEO.
 Reviews are critical for local SEO because they are a local ranking factor.
 We recommend that your business responds to all reviews, good or bad, to instill confidence and let customers know that you’re responsive and you care about their experiences.